Keep reading to learn everything you need to know about how to become a legal secretary.

 Legal secretaries need to be highly organized to perform their job well.
 Legal secretaries often have to manage multiple ongoing projects and deadlines at the same time.
 It’s a dynamic, fast-paced role.
 You’ll need to complete your work efficiently and on time.

-It's critical for legal secretaries to be highly meticulous.
+Legal secretaries must be highly meticulous.
 You will be required to prepare and review legal documents that are accurate and error-free.

-Legal secretaries are responsible for communicating with clients, colleagues, and other professionals.
-It’s important that they do so clearly and effectively.
+Legal secretaries must communicate with clients, colleagues, and other professionals clearly and effectively.

 Legal secretaries need to have a fast typing speed and make minimal errors when transcribing notes.
 Law firms generally require you to have a typing speed of 50 to 100 words per minute.